senescence.info logo

 August Weismann's 19th century "Essays Upon Heredity and Kindred Biological Problems" is another classic, which includes a few excellent essays on aging: "The Duration of Life" and "Life and Death" are good examples, both in volume one.
 Certainly it is outdated, but his insights, observations, and hypotheses make this book a good read that I recommend for those serious about the biology of aging.

-Peter Medawar's "An Unsolved Problem of Biology," though mostly famous for its discussion of the evolution of aging, is actually a surprising gem with several wonderful, even if often outdated, suggestions.
+Peter Medawar's "An Unsolved Problem of Biology," though mostly famous for its discussion of the evolution of aging, is actually a surprising gem with several wonderful, even if sometimes outdated, suggestions and ideas.

 Conclusion

-In conclusion, I recommend you start by reading Hayflick's book, end by reading a book on your specific aging field, and don't forget to read Finch's book somewhere along the way.
-And please don't forget to check out my own essays on the subject.
+In conclusion, I recommend you start by reading Arking's book, end by reading a book on your specific aging field, and do not forget to read Finch's book somewhere along the way.
+And of course please do not forget to check out my own essays on the subject, including my recent primer on the biology of aging chapter which is essentially a more succint senescence.info (de Magalhaes, 2011).

 The Full List of Mentioned Books